Bommai Nayagi: Plot

-Velu, who works in a tea shop, fights for justice for his nine-year-old daughter, who has been subjected to sexual assault.
+Velu (Yogi Babu) is a simple man whose entire world revolves around his family and the tea stall he works in.
+One day, when his entire family were having fun at the Bommai Nayagi Amman temple festival, his daughter (Bommai Nayagi) went home to bring her piggy bank and offered the money she saved to the Deity.
+But a couple of drunkards abuse her on the way back, leaving her unconscious.
+The rest of the film deals with Velu's fight to bring justice to Bommai Nayagi.

 Cast

 Production

-The first look poster of the film was released on 22 July 2022.
-The shooting of the film was wrapped up on 24 November 2021.
+The shooting of the film began in January 2021, and wrapped on 24 November 2021.
 Yogi Babu started dubbing for his portions on 1 February 2022.

 Soundtrack

 The soundtrack album is composed by Sundaramurthy K S, the audio rights were purchased by Think Music.
 The first single titled "Adiye Raasaathi" was released on 6 January 2023 and it is a melody number.
-The song written by Kabilan, compsed by Sundaramurthy K S and sung by Sathyaprakash.
+The song written by Kabilan, composed by Sundaramurthy K S and sung by Sathyaprakash.

 Release

 Theatrical

 The film was released theatrically on 3 February 2023.

 Home media

 The post theatrical streaming rights of the film is sold to ZEE5, while the satellite rights of the film is sold to Zee Tamil.

+Reception

+Logesh Balachandran of The Times of India wrote, "Bommai Nayagi is yet again an effective social drama that addresses a sensitive issue in the most sensible way.
+It has a drama that affects us deeply.
+Worth a watch".